Samata-Bhikavale/SQL-Project-on-pizzahut/README.md

+# 🍕 Pizza Hut SQL Data Analysis Project

+Welcome to the **Pizza Hut SQL Data Analysis Project** repository!
+This project focuses on using **SQL** for data analysis in the context of Pizza Hut’s business operations.
+The goal is to apply SQL skills to solve real-world data problems, such as customer behavior analysis, sales trends, and store performance evaluations.

-Overview
+## 🎯 Project Overview

-This repository contains a comprehensive portfolio project focused on SQL for data analysis.
-It showcases practical applications of SQL skills to solve real-world data problems.
-The project includes a series of tasks that involve data extraction, transformation, and analysis using SQL queries.

-Contents
+In this project, you will find SQL queries and reports addressing various analytical tasks involving **Pizza Hut’s** dataset.
+The queries demonstrate advanced SQL techniques to extract, clean, and analyze data efficiently.

+### Core Objectives:
+- **Data Cleaning**: Transform raw datasets into structured data.
+- **Advanced SQL Queries**: Implement SQL queries involving `JOINs`, aggregation, and subqueries.
+- **Data Transformation**: Apply SQL transformations to align data with reporting requirements.
+- **Query Optimization**: Improve the performance of SQL queries for scalability.

+## 📂 Project Structure

+This project contains the following folders and files:

-Data Sets: Sample data provided for analysis.
+- **`/data`**: Sample datasets provided for analysis.
-SQL Queries: A collection of SQL scripts addressing various analytical questions.
+- **`/queries`**: SQL scripts addressing various analytical questions.
-Reports: Summaries and insights derived from the data.
+- **`/reports`**: Insights and summaries generated from SQL queries.
-Documentation: Explanations and instructions on how to run the queries and interpret results.
+- **`/documentation`**: Instructions and detailed explanations on how to execute queries and interpret results.

-Key Features
+## 🔑 Key Features
-Data Cleaning: Techniques for preparing raw data for analysis.
-Complex Queries: Advanced SQL functions and joins to extract meaningful insights.
-Performance Optimization: Strategies to enhance query efficiency.
-Visualization: Integration with visualization tools for data presentation (if applicable).

-Getting Started:

-Clone the repository.
-Import the data sets into your SQL environment.
-Execute the SQL queries as outlined in the documentation.
-Review the reports to understand the analysis results.
+- **Data Cleaning**: Techniques to handle missing or inconsistent data, ensuring the dataset is clean and ready for analysis.
+- **Complex Queries**: Usage of advanced SQL functions like `JOIN`, `GROUP BY`, `HAVING`, and `WINDOW FUNCTIONS`.
+- **Data Aggregation**: Grouping and summarizing data to find key metrics such as total sales and customer counts.
+- **Performance Optimization**: Applying indexing, query tuning, and efficient aggregation to enhance query performance.

+## 🛠 Tools & Technologies

+- **SQL**: Using standard SQL commands for querying data.
+- **Database Functions**: `JOIN`, `GROUP BY`, `HAVING`, `ORDER BY`, `DISTINCT`, and more.
+- **Advanced SQL Concepts**: Subqueries, CTEs (Common Table Expressions), Window Functions, Aggregations.
+- **Data Visualization (Optional)**: Power BI (for presenting insights visually).